 The Tormek T-8 wet grinder is the industry standard wet grinder and has and an enormous number of accessories and jigs for sharpening just about anything.
 For plane blade sharpening a tool like this is essential.
 Plane blades rarely come with the high angles that we need, so grinding the proper angle is a necessity.
 I don’t recommend using a regular bench grinder unless you have the hands of an angel, because it is really easy to heat up the cutting edge of the blade and ruin its temper.

 Veritas Sharpening Guide

-For the plane blades made of D2, A2, and O1, I’ve been really pleased with the Norton 220/1000 and the 4000/8000 combination water stones.
+For the plane blades made of D2, A2, and O1, I’ve been really pleased with the Norton 220/1000 and 4000/8000 combination water stones.
 Most sharpening can be done on either the 1000 or 4000 grit, and the 220 grit should rarely be used unless you need to repair an edge.
 Many times it is a toss up between the 220 grit and just going back to the grinder.

 I recently made some glass lapping blocks to use with 3M’s PSA backed micro lapping film.
 I like this setup for plane blades as it ensures a precisely flat back and bevel.
-I used to use leather strops and still do for most of my knives and chisels.
+I used to use a Leather Strop and still do for most of my knives and chisels.
 This is the final step in sharpening and blades should be taken to the strop often.
 This will cut down how often you will actually need to sharpen the blades on water or diamond stones.